 During a straightforward breast augmentation procedure, the implants are placed beneath either the breast tissue or chest muscles.
 In the case of saline implants, the risk is minimized since, should a leak occur, the salt water is naturally absorbed by the body.
 With silicone implants, many plastic surgeons recommend routine follow-up visits to ensure the implant isn't compromised [source: ASPS].

 The FDA doesn't recommend breast augmentation surgery before a patient is at least 18, to allow these young women to develop naturally first.
 Silicone implants are not recommended for any patient under the age of 22.

 Ready to book that doctor's appointment?
-We've got lots more information on the next page.
+We've got lots more information below.

 - American Society for Aesthetic Plastic Surgery.
 "Demand for Plastic Surgery Rebounds by Almost 9%" April 4, 2011 (Sept.
 21, 2011) http://www.surgery.org/media/news-releases/demand-for-plastic-surgery-rebounds-by-almost-9%25